 What is an intentional organization?

 Look at your organization as an ecosystem.
 Every team needs to understand both the function and impact of their role.
-The value of revenue operations is in its ability to unify your go-to-market teams by putting in place a north star: revenue.
+The value of Revenue Operations is in its ability to unify your go-to-market teams by putting in place a North Star: revenue.
+When you view your organization through this lens, it becomes easy to focus on actions that strengthen the whole unit – not just one part of it.
+Intentionality requires a full-spectrum, holistic perspective that aims to keep the whole system functioning at peak.

+Often, when challenges surface, they are met with immediate reactivity.
+Or, a specific team or individual gets blamed when a problem arises.
+Instead, an intentional organization can rally together to share knowledge and problem solve.
+Everyone can collaborate on a solution while staying aligned, agile, and using the challenge as an opportunity to grow.
 This is what it means to be an intentional organization.
-To be able to respond to challenges in a holistic way in order to overcome them.
-Instead of being immediately reactive or placing blame on a specific team or individual when a problem arises, an intentional organization can rally together to create cross-functional awareness.
-Everyone can collaborate on a solution while staying aligned, agile, and using the challenge as an opportunity to grow.

-Of course, achieving this level of intentionality is easier said than done.
+Of course, achieving this level of intentionality is often easier said than done.
 It’s natural for teams to silo as an organization grows.
-The best way to combat stubborn silos is by making sure everyone across the organization is working towards the same goal: a leak-free customer experience that leads to increased LTV.
+But silos are problematic.
+Taking them down is not only doable, it’s necessary.
+One of the best ways to combat silos is to make sure everyone across the organization is working towards the same goal: a leak-free customer experience that leads to increased LTV.

 Intentional organizations and adaptability